csc-training/sscc-cp2k/aimd/README.md

    ```

 5. What can you say about the free energy profile?
 Does the reaction free energy
    and barrier differ from the static vacuum phase NEB results?
-Why (not)?
+Why?

 ## Conclusions